Searching For a Pre-Owned Motorhome? Here’s How to Finance Your Wheels.

-The short answer is yes, you can find used motorhome financing, but certain restrictions will apply such as the age, mileage, and condition of your RV, and your credit worthiness.
+The short answer is yes, you can find used motorhome financing.
+But certain restrictions will apply.
+Examples include the age, mileage, and condition of your RV.
+Your credit worthiness is also a factor.
 Additionally, you may need to provide documentation of the RV’s current condition by having it professionally inspected.

 A 3rd party independent inspection may be required by the lender depending on the loan value, the age of the motorhome, or if the RV is being sold by a private party.
 After all, the lender will use the vehicle as collateral for the loan and they need to confirm that their interests are protected.